-This course will offer students an opportunity to explore chemistry and physics in greater depth than in 8th grade Physical Science.
+PREREQUISITE: Biology.
+This course offers students an opportunity to explore chemistry and physics in greater depth than in 8th grade Physical Science.
 The course consists of one semester of Chemistry and one semester of Physics and a review of topics in Earth and Space Science.
 Lab experiences will emphasize fundamental chemistry and physics concepts focusing on scientific theories and the basic algebra of chemistry and physics.
-Students may enroll in this as preparation for a full year of Physics, General Chemistry, Biomedical Science or Anatomy and Physiology.
+Students may enroll in this as preparation for a full year of Physics, General Chemistry, or Biomedical Science.
 (NCAA Core Course)